 Of course, if you're traveling to Pamplona in July, you won't want to miss the San Fermin Festival, a.k.a. the Running of the Bulls.
 The event occurs every year on the same dates between July 6 to 14.
 If you're planning on visiting for the bull runs, you need to have your accommodation booked well in advance.
 Start looking for hotels at least six months before your journey to get the best prices.
 If you plan to be more than a spectator and run with the bulls yourself, make sure you read up on all the safety tips and rules beforehand.
 Remember, these are two-ton bulls we're talking about and the danger is very real.

 If you plan to visit at any time of year other than July, Pamplona still has plenty to offer.
 As one of the stops along the Camino de Santiago, the city is frequently visited by hikers passing through.
-Among the sights in the city to see are the Museum of Navarra, that tells the stories of the region's history, the old city walls, and Casco Viejo, the charming old quarter.
+Among the sights in the city to see are the Museum of Navarra, which tells the stories of the region's history, the old city walls, and Casco Viejo, the charming old quarter.
 If you're missing the festival, you can also take a tour of the bullring to learn more about the famously dangerous event and the traditions of Spanish bullfighting.